shining-grimace/midi-graph/README.md

 | KeySignature | Not planned |  |
 | SequencerSpecific | Not planned |  |
 | Unknown | Not planned |  |

+## DAW Workflow

+Suggested workflows for composing music in a DAW and exporting MIDI files for best compatibility with MIDI Graph.

+### REAPER 7

+#### Workflow Tips

+Add project Markers ("Insert" > "Marker (prompt for name)") at a desired playback position and use the name to specify MIDI Graph custom cue components.

+For a workflow to compose all notes in a single Track, add one Track for composing notes, and then one additional Track per sound that will be used.
+Send the composition Track to every other track.
+Add the MIDI Channel Filter LV2 plugin to the receiving Tracks, setting each one to a different channel, and add plugins for the desired sound for each channel Track.
+Now in the piano roll for the composition Track, set the "Color" option to "Channel" so notes are easier to distinguish by channel.

+#### Export Settings

+When exporting ("File" > "Export Project MIDI..."):
+- Check the "Export project markers as MIDI", choose "cues" instead of "markers", and uncheck the "Only export project markers that begin with '#'" setting to export cue components correctly
+- If notes were composed in a single track using multiple channels, select the main composition track before exporting, and then in the export dialog choose "Selected tracks only" under the "Consolidate MIDI items" setting, and "Merge to single MIDI track (type 0 MIDI file)" under "Output"

 ## Examples